 - Insomnia involves difficulty falling or staying asleep.

-- Hypersomnia is a condition where you have trouble staying awake during the day, even when doing activities such as working or driving.
+- Hypersomnia is when people have trouble staying awake during the day, even when doing activities such as working or driving.

-- Parasomnias occur during arousals in sleep, such as nightmares, night terrors, sleepwalking.
+- Parasomnias occur during arousals in sleep, such as nightmares, night terrors and sleepwalking.

 - Circadian rhythm sleep disorders are disruptions to the internal body clock that regulates the 24-hour cycle of biological processes.